alexji/moog17scat/README.md

 # moog17scat
 MOOG 2017 version with scattering

+## UPDATE: Nov 16, 2021
+I have updated `Synspec.f` following the comment below.
+I think it is better to change this than not.

 ## Comment: Apr 20, 2021.
 I have been bothered by some of the "ringing" that happens at the ~0.005 normalized flux level when scattering is turned on, which didn't occur before in the 2011 Sobeck version.
 Some digging shows that in `Synspec.f` line 60, the wavelength differences threshold to recompute continuum quantities used to be 0.0001 instead of 0.001.
 Changing this does appear to remove the ringing features, but it require many more calls to the continuum source function, so it's slower.
 For low S/N spectra this does not matter, but for high S/N spectra (around 100) you will want to change this parameter and recompile when computing synthetic spectra.